 Firbolgs originated in Irish mythology, and earlier D&D editions portrayed them as fierce Celtic warriors.
 However, the Firbolgs of 5E are very different from their earlier counterparts.
 Although their looks are very similar to that of the Fir Blog, 5E’s Firbolgs are far more distinctive.
 Unlike their predecessors, Firbolgs aren’t violent or greedy.
 In addition, they’re highly adept at Druidic spells.
 This makes them a fun and powerful character to play when you’re looking for a mix of combat and magic.

 The Firbolg are humanoid-like creatures that are about a size and weight similar to humans.
-They reach adulthood at around thirty years of age, and live for around five hundred years.
-While most Firbolg are good people, they have some evil members among their group.
+They reach adulthood at around thirty years of age and live for around five hundred years.
+While most Firbolg are good people, they have some evil members in their group.
 Firbolg are medium-sized creatures, ranging in height between seven and eight feet.

 Firbolgs are creatures of the forest.
 They’re very protective of their forest homes, and they know that their survival is dependent on the forest’s ecosystem.
 They tend to their forest with care, so that it grows lush and well-balanced and supports their fellow animals and plants.
 They’re not very aggressive, but they’re still very effective opponents.